Youth Engagement

 Learn more about the concrete steps that families, professionals, and communities can take to promote connectedness among youth

-- Centers for Disease Control and Prevention – Adolescent Connectedness
+- School Connectedness Helps Students Thrive | Centers for Disease Control and Prevention

-- Family and Youth Services Bureau – Aftercare: Staying in Touch with Youth After They Have Left the System Toolkit
+- Aftercare: Staying in Touch with Youth After They Have Left the System Toolkit | Family and Youth Services Bureau

-- Substance Abuse and Mental Health Services Administration – A Practitioner’s Resource Guide: Helping Families to Support Their LGBT Children
+- A Practitioner’s Resource Guide: Helping Families to Support Their LGBT Children | Substance Abuse and Mental Health Services Administration

 #4: Offer opportunities to belong